jjgecon/EconJM_auto_doc_gen/output_docs/manchester/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My research aligns closely with the University of Manchester's commitment to interdisciplinary collaboration and addressing global economic challenges through innovative approaches.
-By leveraging generative AI to quantify cultural values, my work complements the department's strengths in applied microeconometrics and development economics, particularly in exploring how media influences labor market outcomes and inequality.
-For example, my job market paper demonstrates the causal impact of media portrayals on women's labor force participation, resonating with the department's focus on labor economics and poverty dynamics.
-Moreover, I am eager to engage with scholars like Sofia Izquierdo Sanchez in cultural economics to further enrich this interdisciplinary dialogue, supporting Manchester's dedication to impactful, socially responsible research and teaching excellence.
+My research aligns with the University of Manchester's emphasis on interdisciplinary collaboration.
+I was awarded the Interdisciplinary Institute Graduate Fellowship at SMU, which reflects that commitment.
+In addition, my work complements the cultural-economics research of scholars such as Sofia Izquierdo Sanchez.
+My experience as an instructor, teaching assistant, and mentor to undergraduate and graduate students in varoius courses has prepared me to contribute effectively to your department's teaching mission.
+As former president of the Econ Grad Club at SMU, I organized initiatives that foster collaborative and inclusive academic communities and learned the importance of service outside of research.